giovam19/CaidaWeb/README.md

 # Caida
-Venezuelan game card <br><br>
+Venezuelan card game <br><br>

 ## Usage
-To deploy it you will need to create a DB with the [squema.sql](https://github.com/giovam19/CaidaWeb/blob/main/db/squema.sql) file and fill the [config.js](https://github.com/giovam19/CaidaWeb/blob/main/config.js) with the access info of your DB.<br>
+To deploy it you will need to create a DB with the [squema.sql](https://github.com/giovam19/CaidaWeb/blob/main/db/squema.sql) file and fill the [config.js](https://github.com/giovam19/CaidaWeb/blob/main/config.js) with the access info for your DB.<br>
 For example:<br><br>
 ```
 const config = {